McLargo/mkdown-docs/docs/programming/django.md

 ## basic schema of django app

 A project can contains one or more apps.
-Also, an app can be used in several projects
+Also, an app can be used in several projects.

 To create a new app in our project: